-(ii) Refund Schedule
+(iii) Refund Schedule

-The AAA offers a refund schedule on filing fees.
+The AAA offers a refund schedule on filing fees connected with the Standard Fee Schedule.
 For cases with claims up to \$75,000, a minimum filing fee of \$300 will not be refunded.
-For all cases, a minimum fee of \$500 will not be refunded.
-Subject to the minimum fee requirements, refunds will be calculated as follows:
+For all other cases, a minimum fee of \$500 will not be refunded.
+Subject to the minimum fee requirements,